siriobalmelli/xdpacket/README.md

 ## TODO

+1. regex-matcher fields with backreference 'write'

 1. Mechanism to store/write state

 1. write-side fvals pointing to other fields (not clobbered by cross/writing)

-1. regex-matcher fields with backreference 'write'
+1. masquerade/snat flag on interfaces

 1. checksums validated in all cases